-This college cheerleading recruiting guide is designed to help student-athletes identify their best college fit and give them the resources they need to connect with a coach and ultimately, become a college cheerleader.
+This college cheerleading recruiting guide is designed to help student-athletes identify their best college fit and give them the resources they need to connect with the right coach to ultimately become a college cheerleader.

 Cheerleading recruiting guidelines: What coaches look for in athletes

 The skills needed to compete on a college cheerleading squad completely depend on the program.
-Because some colleges are highly competitive and others aren’t, you can have two schools in the same division level requiring very different skill sets.
+Because some colleges have competitive squads and others don’t, it’s possible to have two schools in the same division requiring very different skill sets.
 Top programs who place at national competitions look for student-athletes with elite tumbling, stunt, jump, dance and cheer skills.
 Less competitive college cheer teams are more flexible and bring on recruits with strong fundamentals who can develop further in college.
+Requirements also vary for all-girl and coed programs, as the roles for cheerleaders differ on the different types of teams.

 See a complete list of college cheerleading requirements.